rymiwe/weather-rails-app/README.md

 - **Redis-Based Caching**: Both geocoding results and weather forecasts are cached independently using Redis.
 This two-layer approach ensures minimal redundant API calls and optimal performance.
 - **Result Wrapper Pattern**: Uses a `ForecastResult` object to wrap the actual `Forecast` data along with metadata about the operation (from cache, errors, etc.), providing a clean and consistent API between services and controllers.
 - **Service Objects with Instance Methods**: `ForecastService`, `GeocodingService`, and `ForecastCacheService` use instance methods with class delegators, improving testability and maintainability.
-- **Serialization Support**: The `Forecast` class implements custom Marshal methods to ensure proper serialization when storing in Redis.
+- **Simple Value Objects**: Using plain Ruby objects with minimal code for automatic serialization in Redis, keeping the codebase DRY and maintainable.
 - **Visual Cache Indicators**: The UI clearly shows when results come from cache with a badge and expiry countdown, improving transparency.
 - **API Client Encapsulation**: All communication with the Pirate Weather API is handled by a dedicated `PirateWeatherClient` class, ensuring single responsibility.
 - **Dependency Injection**: External services are injected into service objects, allowing for robust, isolated tests without global stubs or HTTP requests.